-sudo consults the sudo.conf(5) file to determine which policy and and I/O logging plugins to load.
+sudo consults the sudo.conf(5) file to determine which policy and I/O logging plugins to load.
 If no sudo.conf(5) file is present, or if it contains no Plugin lines, sudoers will be used for policy decisions and I/O logging.
 To explicitly configure sudo.conf(5) to use the sudoers plugin, the following configuration can be used.

-Plugin sudoers\policy sudoers.so Plugin sudoers\io sudoers.so
+Plugin sudoers\audit sudoers.so Plugin sudoers\policy sudoers.so Plugin sudoers\io sudoers.so

 Starting with sudo 1.8.5, it is possible to specify optional arguments to the sudoers plugin in the sudo.conf(5) file.
-These arguments, if present, should be listed after the path to the plugin (i.e. after sudoers.so).
-Multiple arguments may be specified, separated by white space.
-For example:
+Plugin arguments, if any, should be listed after the path to the plugin (i.e., after sudoers.so).
+The arguments are only effective for the plugin that opens (and parses) the sudoers file.